stefan-hoeck/idris2-parser/docs/src/Combinators.md

 # Parser Combinators

 "Who in their right mind would writer a lexer or parser from scratch?
-And by the way, your toy language was far too trivial!"
-That's probably correct, so we are going to write a JSON parser in this section.
-That's still not a very complex grammar, but it will still be a bit more interesting.
+And by the way, your toy language of arithmetic expressions was unrealistically trivial!"
+That's probably correct, so we are going to write a [JSON](https://www.json.org/json-en.html) parser in this section.
+That's still not a very complex grammar, but it will allow us to dive into combinators for lexing and parsing.

+We are first going to define the necessary data types: A tree structure representing the JSON data, a token type plus a type for custom error messages:

 ```idris
 module Combinators